mihapiha/web3-extension/README.md

 This is a browser extension for tipping [KohlCoin](https://kohlcoin.net/) on the [kohlchan](https://kohlchan.net/) imageboard.

 It was developed and tested on Chromium browser with [MetaMask](https://metamask.io/) ethereum wallet installed.
+Firefox has problems with MetaMask on Kohlchan ([relevant bug](https://github.com/MetaMask/metamask-extension/issues/3133)).

 ## Installing
 On first step choose **either** a) or b):